 Reducing HIV transmission from mother to child requires a range of interventions, beginning with voluntary and confidential counselling and testing for the virus.
 This should be followed by lifelong antiretroviral treatment for pregnant women with HIV and the administration of antiretroviral drugs to their newborns as a preventive measure, as well as safe delivery practices and retention of the mother and infant into long-term care and treatment.

 The critical strategies through which elimination of new infections among children and keeping mothers alive can be achieved include: knowledge of HIV status, initiation and retention on antiretroviral treatment with attainment of viral suppression.

-World Health Organization (WHO) guidelines recommend that all infants born to HIV-positive mothers should receive antiretroviral drugs preventively.
+WHO guidelines recommend that all infants born to HIV-positive mothers should receive antiretroviral drugs preventively.
 Data show that the use of services related to the prevention of mother-to-child transmission of HIV is expanding.
 Poor service delivery in the post-partum period with significant low rates of maternal retention, populations living in hard-to-reach areas, aggravated by weak health systems, and the fear, stigma and denial that continue to discourage women from being tested for HIV are significant barriers to wider uptake of services.

-For information on UNICEF’s programme and policy work on HIV and AIDS, click here
+For information on UNICEF’s programme and policy work on HIV and AIDS, click here.

 Children are still dying of AIDS-related causes.
 Children living with HIV (aged 0–4) face the highest risk of AIDS-related death compared to all other age groups.
 The AIDS-response must focus on solutions for this extremely vulnerable population.
 Preventing new infections, but also testing and starting treatment early are the best ways to end AIDS among the youngest children.
 In an age when the tools and knowledge are at hand to prevent and treat HIV in children, new infections and deaths among this age group reflect a collective failure to prioritise children.